KhandviParth/Antenna-and-Reflector/README.md

 # Antenna-and-Reflector
 **🛰️ Satellite 3D Model – Autodesk Inventor**

 **Description:**
 As part of a team project, I contributed to the 3D modeling of a satellite using Autodesk Inventor.
 My responsibility was to design the antenna and reflector components, ensuring accurate dimensions and proper integration with the overall satellite structure.

 **My Contributions:**

-Modeled the antenna and reflector subsystems
+**1.** Modeled the antenna and reflector components

-Ensured dimensional accuracy and fit within the full assembly
+**2.** Ensured dimensional accuracy and fit within the full assembly

-Collaborated with the team to maintain consistency across all components
+**3.** Collaborated with the team to maintain consistency across all components

 **Tools & Technologies:**
 Autodesk Inventor